Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 Georgia Stats and Trends

-- Georgia is 4-1 against the spread and 5-0 overall when the team piles up more than 305 yards.
+- In games that Georgia totals over 305 yards, the team is 4-1 against the spread and 5-0 overall.

 - This year, the Bulldogs have turned the ball over seven times, three more than the Wildcats' takeaways (4).